jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 When submitting a withdrawal, the submitter tells the withdrawal script about the state of the L1 and L2.
 Using the solutions described above, the withdrawal script enforces:

-* The state transition function was followed for the L1 and L2
+* The state transition function was satisfied for the L1 and L2
-* The Fork Choice Rule was followed for the L1 and L2
+* The Fork Choice Rule was satisfied for the L1 and L2
 * The withdrawal conditions are met.

 If all three of these conditions are met, the bridge releases the funds.